RHuebsch13/AnatomyMan/README.md

 ![guess1](https://github.com/RHuebsch13/AnatomyMan/blob/main/docs/guess1.png?raw=true)
 ![gameOver](https://github.com/RHuebsch13/AnatomyMan/blob/main/docs/gameOver.png?raw=true)

 * As shown above; if the letter is correct, the letter will go green and can not be removed as the letter has been successfully disabled.
 If the letter is incorrect, a pop-up will appear to inform the user of this and the hangman image updates accordingly.
-If the user enters the same letter more than once in the same input field, a pop-up informin the user of this will be displayed.
+If the user enters the same letter more than once in the same input field, a pop-up informing the user of this will be displayed.
 The input is cleared after the user closes the pop-up.
-A new word is selected if the word is guessed correctly.
+A new word is selected if the word is guessed correctly/incorrectly.
+If the word is not guessed correctly before reaching max guesses(6), the correct answer is successfully displayed in the game-over message.
 The score updates as expected.
-The game over message will show if the user makes 6 incorrect guesses.

 #### newRound():